Page last updated 24 August 2020

 Specific guidance is also available on holiday entitlement and pay during coronavirus (COVID-19).

 In addition to the above, a step by step guide to making a claim under the mark I scheme was published on 17 April. which was updated on 11 May 2020.
 Employers should always check that they are referring to the latest guidance before making a claim.

-HMRC have also produced a Coronavirus Job Retention Scheme calculator which, while it does not address all situations, should help employers to calculate the amount they can claim under the scheme up to 30 June.
+HMRC have also produced a Coronavirus Job Retention Scheme calculator which, while it does not address all situations, should help employers to calculate the amount they can claim under both versions of the scheme.

 Detailed Treasury Directions for the mark I scheme were published on 15 April and 20 May.
 Claims made after 20 May must comply with the notes set out in the Direction of 20 May.

 A further Direction covering both the mark I and mark II schemes was published on 26 June.
 The original scheme Directions continue to have effect but are modified by this latest Direction.

 Prior to the Treasury Direction for the mark II scheme, HMRC had provided a summary factsheet of the intended policy.